mrehkopf/n64rgb-1/generalRGBmod/README.md

   * MaxII EPM570T100C5
   * MaxV 5M240ZT100C4 (a 5M240ZT100C5 does not met timing requirements [1])
   * MaxV 5M570ZT100C4 (a 5M570ZT100C5 does not met timing requirements [1])
+- Video DAC:
-- Video amplifier THS7374 or THS7373
+  * V1: R2R ladder with video amplifier THS7374 or THS7373
+  * V2: Video DAC ADV7125
 - Detection of 240p/288p vs. 480i/576i together with detection of NTSC vs. PAL mode
 - Heuristic for de-blur function [2], De-Blur in 240p/288p (horizontal resolution decreased from 640 to 320 pixels)
 - 15bit color mode
 - IGR features:
   * reset the console with the controller
   * full control on de-blur and 15bit mode with the controller
-- **NEW** Installation type: user decides whether he want to use IGR features or dedicated mechanical switches
+- Installation type: user decides whether he want to use IGR features or dedicated mechanical switches
 - Slow Slew Rate
 - for possibly future implementation: switch LPF of the video amplifier on and off (may only fit into CPLDs with 570LE)